onflow/freshmint/cadence/nfts/standard-nft/README.md

 This template has an accompanying TypeScript wrapper in `@freshmint/core` implemented in [`StandardNFTContract.ts`](../../../packages/core/contracts/StandardNFTContract.ts).

-The wrapper contains functions to generate a contract, deploy a contract and mint NFTs.
+The wrapper contains functions to generate a contract, deploy it and mint NFTs.

 ## Usage